priority5/qt/qtwebengine/src/3rdparty/chromium/content/browser/cache_storage/README.md

    mitigate rapid opening/closing/opening churn.

 ### CacheStorageManager
-1. Forwards calls to the appropriate `CacheStorage` for a given origin, loading `CacheStorage`s on demand.
+1. Forwards calls to the appropriate `CacheStorage` for a given origin-owner pair, loading `CacheStorage`s on demand.
 2. Handles `QuotaManager` and `BrowsingData` calls.

 ### CacheStorage
-1. Manages the caches for a single origin.
+1. Manages the caches for a single origin-owner pair.
 2. Handles creation/deletion of caches and updates the index on disk accordingly.
 3. Manages operations that span multiple caches (e.g., `CacheStorage::Match`).